kbr/fritzconnection/docs/sources/introduction.rst

     fc = FritzConnection(address=192.168.178.1, password=<password>, use_tls=True)

 The default setting for `use_tls` is `False`.
-For the command line tools encryption is provided by the flags -e or --encrypt.
+For the command line tools encryption is provided by the flags :command:`-e` or :command:`--encrypt`.
 Encryption can be a useful option in a non-private LAN like a company-LAN.

 .. note ::